john-h-k/win32/desktop-src/direct3d12/core-feature-levels.md

 ## Resource management model for Core devices

-- Supported resource dimensions: raw and structured buffers only (no typed buffers, texture1d/2D, etc.)
+- Supported resource dimensions: raw, constant, and structured buffers only (no typed buffers, textures, acceleration structures, etc.)
 - No support for reserved (tiled) resources
 - No support for custom heaps
 - No support for any of these heap flags: